 Type of Group Therapy

-There are five main types of group treatment models used by substance abuse treatment professionals to meet the needs of patients, defined by a combination of their group goals and methodology for the recovery process.
+There are five main types of group treatment models used by group substance abuse treatment professionals to meet the needs of patients, defined by a combination of their group goals and methodology for the recovery process.

 These groups are meant to educate patients about substance abuse and increase their awareness of its consequences.
 It typically accomplishes this through structured content taught through lectures, discussions, recordings, and so on, from an experienced group leader.
 As some people may have previous unpleasant experiences in a classroom learning setting, care is emphasized in creating an environment that accommodates different learning styles and encourages participation from all members.